MiguelDelPinto/CGRA_Proj/README.md

 # CGRA Project

-Project for CGRA (Computer Graphics - 2nd year of the Integrated Master Degree in Computer Engineering).
+Project for CGRA (Computer Graphics - 2nd year of the Integrated Master in Informatics and Computing Engineering at FEUP).

 ## Course Information